-The catastrophic deluge of September 2014 has adverse impact on the socio-economic aspects of the Union territory of Jammu and Kashmir (erstwhile state) and massive infrastructure damaged in which not only Srinagar was most affected but other districts as well.
+The catastrophic deluge of September 2014 has negative impact on the socio-economic aspects of the Union territory of Jammu and Kashmir (erstwhile state) and massive infrastructure damaged in which not only Srinagar was most affected but other districts as well.
 It left behind a trail of siltation in most of the water bodies as environmental degradation, which is always synonymous with major floods.
 In connection to the catastrophic flood, a mission of the World Bank visited the Union territory of Jammu and Kashmir (erstwhile state) during February 1-6, 2015 on request of the Government of India to review and assess the damages to produce a rapid multi-sectoral assessment report of the damages and needs.
 The RDNA estimates the total damages and loss caused by floods at about INR 211,975 million (US\$ 3,550.45), most of it to housing, livelihoods, and roads and bridges, which combined represented more than 70% of the damages in terms of value.

 Based on the RDNA results, restoration works underway, and discussions with the GoJ&K, "Jhelum and Tawi Flood Recovery Project (JTFRP)" will focus on restoring critical infrastructure using international best practice on resilient infrastructure.
-One of the sub-project identified under Component 2 of JTFRP is "Improvement and Upgradation of "Bijbehara to Karihama Road" in Anantnag district of Kashmir province.
-The proposed sub-project has a total length of 8.396 kms and traverses through Bijbehara, Hayar, Waghama, Hassain Pora Tavela villages.
-The SIA has been conducted for the proposed road.
+One of the sub-projects identified under Component 2 of JTFRP is "Improvement and Upgradation of "Sangam to Khudwani Road" in Anantnag district of Kashmir province.
+The proposed subproject has a total length of 4.793 km and traverses through Sangam, Hassain Pora Tavela, Arwani, Wanpoh, Qaimoh Villages

-Sub-projects under "Jhelum and Tawi Flood Recovery Project" commonly known as JTFRP have a prior requirement of screening which is based on three categories; viz., nature of the project, size of the project and location of the project with a sensitive area criterion.
-The screening for this sub-project has been conducted to identify the potentially significant social issues of the sub-project at an early stage for detailed environmental and social impacts.
-The screening does not envisage any adverse social impacts.
-The project information was shared and disseminated with the stakeholders in the public consultations which were conducted successfully with the people of Bijbehara and Hayar villages on 16.09.2019.
+Sub-projects under "Jhelum and Tawi Flood Recovery Project" have a prior requirement of screening which is based on three categories; viz., nature of the project, size of the project and location of the project with a sensitive area criterion.
+The screening for this sub-project has been conducted to identify the potential social impacts of the sub-project at an early stage for detailed Environmental and Social impacts.
+The screening did not envisage any adverse social impact.
+One of the significant requirements under JTFRP is to disseminate project information by the method of "meaningful public consultation with stakeholders and the general public", which was conducted successfully with the people of Sangam, Arwani, and Wanpoh villages on 16.09.2019.

-Project Manager (Transport, Kashmir division), JK ERA, vide letter no ERA/PMT/20/1118 dated 07.09.2020 has issued an encumbrance free certificate which confirms that upgradation and strengthening of the road for a length of 8.396 kms under JTFRP shall be restricted to the existing and available RoW.
+Project Manager (Transport, Kashmir division), JK ERA, vide letter no ERA/PMT/20/1125 dated 07.09.2020 has issued an encumbrance free certificate which confirms that upgradation and strengthening of the road for a length of 4.793 km under JTFRP shall be restricted to the existing and available RoW.
 Further, it is also certified that there are no residential commercial, religious structure or any CPR in the existing RoW.
-The letter issued by the Project Manager, also refers the certificate (letter no. CE/RBK/HD/7165, dated 14.06.2019) issued by the Chief Engineer, PWD(R&B) department in which it has been mentioned that the existing RoW for the sub-project road is 6.55 meters.
+The encumbrance free certificate issued by the Project Manager, also refers the certificate (letter no. CE/RBK/HD/7165, dated 14.06.2019) issued by the Chief Engineer, PWD(R&B) department in which it has been mentioned that the existing RoW in the sub-project road is 6.90 meters.